 The currency of South Korea is 원 (won), and this is represented by the symbol ₩

-In order to count money in, you need to remember three words i.e. 천 means a thousand, and 만 means ten thousand.
+In order to count money, you need to remember three words, i.e. 천 means a thousand, and 만 means ten thousand.

-Here is the basic structure to count money in Korean.
-All you have to do is to use enter the amount of money in Sino Korean numbers, then say the word 천(for thousand)/ 만(for 10,000) and add won(원) at the end.
+Here is the basic structure for counting money in Korean.
+All you have to do is enter the amount of money in Sino-Korean numbers, then say the word 천(for thousand)/ 만(for 10,000) and add won(원) at the end.

 Sino Korean Number + 천 + 원

 - ₩ 1,000 close to $1= 천 원,

 - ₩ 2,000 close to $2= 이천 원,

 Similarly, if you want to say 20000 won in Korean which is 이만 원(won), just combine number 20,000 in Korean (이만) and add 원(won) at the end.

 Here are some examples

 - ₩ 10,000 close to $10 = *만 원,